Agenda-manipulation in ranking: Properties of regret-free strategies

+Insertion sort is regret-free, but it is not the only such strategy.
+Which of its characteristics are essential for regret-freeness, and which are extraneous?

-Insertion sort is not the only regret-free strategy.
-In this section, we characterise the class of regret-free strategies twice over.
-The first characterisation, \Cref{theorem:regretfree_efficient} (§\ref{sec:charac:regretfree_efficient}), is in terms of outcomes: the regret-free strategies are exactly the efficient ones, i.e. those whose outcomes are $\perm$-efficient, for each $\perm$.
-This characterisation is tight in the sense that for each $\perm$, every $\perm$-feasible $\perm$-efficient ranking is the outcome under $\perm$ of some regret-free strategy (\Cref{proposition:regretfree_efficient_tight}).
+We give two answers in this section.
+Our first characterisation, \Cref{theorem:regretfree_efficient} (§\ref{sec:charac:regretfree_efficient}), is in terms of outcomes: the regret-free strategies are exactly the efficient ones, i.e. those reaching a $\perm$-efficient ranking under every majority will $\perm$.
+We show this characterisation to be tight (\Cref{proposition:regretfree_efficient_tight}).

 The second characterisation, \Cref{theorem:regretfree_errors} (§\ref{sec:charac:regretfree_errors}), is in terms of behaviour: regret-freeness requires precisely that two intuitive errors be avoided.
-These errors, \emph{missing an opportunity} and \emph{taking a risk,} formalise the intuition for the regret-freeness of insertion sort given in the previous section.
 We show in addition that the advice offered by \Cref{theorem:regretfree_errors} can be operationalised myopically: avoiding errors ensures that a non-error pair will always be available to be offered next (\Cref{proposition:regretfree_errors_tight}).

+What distinguishes one regret-free strategy from another is prioritisation: \emph{which} pairs of alternatives are ranked `right' when not all of them can be.
+We prove that \emph{lexicographic} prioritisation characterises insertion sort (\Cref{theorem:is_lexicographic}, §\ref{sec:charac:is2}): the chair's favourite alternative is ranked as highly as possible, her second-favourite alternative is ranked as highly as possible subject to that, and so on.
+One consequence (§\ref{sec:charac:ra_is}) is that insertion sort is outcome-equivalent to recursively applying the much-studied \emph{amendment procedure.}